 - In the North of England, you can observe the starry night from four dark discovery sites inside the Yorkshire Dales National Park alone.
 Drive to Buckden car park if you want to avoid walking through the countryside after dark.
 If you arrive before sunset, there are plenty of walks across the Yorkshire Dales that offer stunning daytime views of rolling hills and green pastures.

-14. Free National Nature Reserves in England
+14. Visit free National Nature Reserves in England

 You don’t need to spend a penny to encounter an abundance of wildlife in habitats such as meadows, ancient woodlands, moorlands, wetlands, mountains and coasts in England.

 You can explore almost all nature reserves managed by Natural England for free.
 In total, there are 229 National Nature Reserves in England that contain nationally important or rare species of insects, birds, mammals, butterflies, insects, and – of course – plants.
-A bit of wildlife watching never goes a miss when you need a day out for free in England.
+A bit of wildlife watching never goes amiss when you need a day out for free in England.

 - The RSPB Minsmere Nature Reserve is located by the coast of Suffolk and is home to some of the rarest wildlife in the UK.
 Various adorable creatures live in habitats including grassland, woodland, heathland and wetland, though the park is best known for coastal birds like bitterns, nightingales, harriers and avocets.
 Visiting this nature reserve is just one of the best things to do on a day out in Suffolk.